leung018/leung018/README.md

 ## Hello, I'm Leung 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in **Test-Driven Development (TDD)** and continuously enhancing my skills through reading and developing some hobby projects.
+I'm a passionate software developer with a keen interest in **Test-Driven Development (TDD)** and continuously enhancing my skills through reading and developing some personal projects.

 ## 📘 About Me
 - **Dedicated to Good Practices:** Committed to mastering and applying good software engineering practices.